VirusPilot/ogn-pi34/README.md

-# ogn-pi34 (ogn binary beta version 0.2.9 / Feb 14 2023)
+# ogn-pi34 install scripts
 - script `install-pi34.sh` to built an OGN station to feed the **Open Glider Network:** https://wiki.glidernet.org
+- the alternative script `install-pi34-adsb.sh` installs my dump1090-fa fork in addition (with **SDR autogain** enabled to prefer local traffic)
-- the alternative script `install-pi3-gpu.sh` makes use of the GPU on the Pi3 to reduce CPU workload (but only on 32bit and up to Rapsbian Buster platforms)
+- the alternative script `install-pi3-gpu.sh` makes use of the GPU on the Pi3 to reduce CPU workload (but only on 32bit platforms)
 - Pi Zero 2W, Pi3 or Pi4 with **RasPiOS Lite** (32bit or 64bit) are supported
 - Raspberry Pi Imager (https://www.raspberrypi.com/software/) is recommended
-- latest 0.2.9 version enables **SDR autogain** to avoid crossmodulation
+- latest 0.3.0 version enables **SDR autogain** to avoid crossmodulation
-- latest 0.2.9 version support the following protocols:
+- latest 0.3.0 version support the following protocols:
+  - WIP: ADS-B (requires `dump1090-fa` runing on the same receiver)
   - FLARM
   - OGN
   - SafeSky